morgandival/morgandival/README.md

 ## Who have I worked for previously?

-Besides working for myself as a freelance web developer and content creator, I have also joined some amazing teams.
+Besides working for myself as a freelance web developer and content creator since 2013, I have also joined some amazing teams.

 * Deloitte Digital Australia (January 2022 to April 2024)
-* Funke Labs
+* Funke Labs (2013)
 * Finder (2012)

 ## What technologies am I proficient in?